andrewjamesmoore/andrew-projects-api/README.md

 - **Nginx** — Reverse proxy and SSL termination
 - **Certbot** — HTTPS via Let's Encrypt
 - **Terraform** — Infrastructure management on AWS EC2

+## Deployment + Workflow

+- Mutations are locked down (CORS + no public access).
+- Projects are added via CLI or mutation playground.
+- On mutation, the frontend fetches new data automatically via SSR.
+- No rebuilds.
+No re-deploys.
+Data changes appear instantly.